-Why choose osrui?
+Why choose OSRUI?

 Camp is fun!
 Located in Oconomowoc, Wisconsin, our campers enjoy engaging activities and programs, develop life-long friendships, and live with a super-star staff that acts as role models, living Jewish values-not just teaching them.
 We know they’ll take these values home with them at summer’s end.
 Our open and accepting environment allows each of our individual campers to form incredible bonds together and to be the best versions of themselves.
 Our programs and camp traditions create an outstanding environment for our camp community to immerse themselves in Reform Jewish traditions.

-is my child ready?
+Is my child ready?

 DOES YOUR CHILD WANT TO COME TO CAMP?